 I have written extensively and graphically about my ongoing fisticuffs with IBS.
-For those of you blessed with a perfectly functioning digestive system (#jels) and unaware of what the fuck I’m talking about, IBS – A.K.A. irritable bowel syndrome – is (to paraphrase NHS.uk) a common digestive condition with symptoms including diarrhoea, bloating, constipation and cramping.
+For those of you blessed with a perfectly functioning digestive system and unaware of what the fuck I’m talking about: IBS – aka irritable bowel syndrome – is (to paraphrase NHS.uk) a common digestive condition with symptoms including diarrhoea, bloating, constipation and cramping.
 A delightful smorgasbord of shit-based goodies, I think we can all agree.

-This debilitating little faeces fiend and I have been bound to one another, like Frodo and that piece o’ gold, for well over 10 years now and, much like Frodo’s quest, my experience with IBS usually results in a fiery ring.
-(My boyfriend gagged when reading that sentence, and not in the good way.)
-The journey towards Mount Doom, however, is laden with bloating.
+This annoying-at-best and debilitating-at-worst affliction and I have been bound to one another, like Frodo and that piece o’ gold, for well over 10 years now and, much like Frodo’s quest, my experience with IBS usually results in a fiery ring.
+(My boyfriend gagged when reading that sentence.)
+The journey towards Mount Doom is laden with bloating.
 A single piece of pasta?
 Bloat!
 A crumb of bread?
 Bloat!
 A minstrel?
 Bloat!
 A morsel of chicken?
 Bloat!
 Air?
 Bloat!
 At this point, the uncomfortable globular protrusion around my middle is to my body what my nose is to my face.
 It’s immovable.
 It’s here to stay.
 It’s surprisingly hairy.
 It also proves tricky to navigate when getting dressed.

-That being said, here are some not-so-life-changing tips on the art of dressing a sore and swollen stomach without raining on the parade that is your exemplary style.
-After all I’m just a girl, standing in front of a bloat, asking it not to fuck with her outfit.
+That being said, here are some not-so-life-changing tips on the art of dressing a sore and swollen stomach without compromising on your exemplary style.
+After all I’m just a girl, standing in front of an IBS bloat, asking it not to fuck with her outfit plans.

 Disclaimer: a bloated belly of any kind is not an unsightly thing, nor is it something to be embarrassed about or ashamed of.
 Although it is, in my experience, uncomfortable as fuck.
 IBS kinda, sorta, definitely dictates my life and being achingly bloated is an inevitability.
 The aim of the game here is nothing but comfort, people.